 Start by strolling through the town centre

 Like every Italian town on the tourist map, you’ll find some common places.
-A main piazza or gathering place, a piazza with a cathedral and a strolling and a pedestrian only shopping street.
+A main piazza or gathering place, a piazza with a cathedral and a pedestrian only shopping street.
 Parma is no different and once you enter the historic centre, it’s a lovely town to wander through.
-Because the town is fairly compact, I’d suggest heading in a direction and seeing what you can find.
+Because it’s fairly compact, I’d suggest heading in a direction and seeing what you can find with no real plan.

 Right in the middle of the old town, you’ll cross through Piazza Garibaldi, the historic hub of the town.
 It’s bordered by beautiful buildings, including the Governor’s Palace (Palazzo del Governatore) on one end and the church of San Pietro on another.

 Located on Luigi Carlo Farini, this gelateria was a real treat.
 I’d been googling ‘Best Gelato In Italy” (as you do) and it was on Conde Naste Traveler’s list of the best of the best.
 Here’s a link to the article.
 It was our first taste of Parma, and it was damn good.
 Gelato for lunch?
 Don’t mind if I do!
 And what else do you do in a gelateria than to take a group picture with said gelato …

 Like the rest of Italy, Parma has a collection of churches spread throughout in centre.
 The biggest is the Cathedral, located in the Piazza del Duomo in the centre of the historic old town.
 Its Baptistery sits next to it in the same square.
 It never ceases to amaze me how each town, no matter how big or small, has its very own gigantic and fully decorated cathedral.
 Parma’s version is worth quick visit.